 What screams summertime, and is filled with amazing taste?
 Hawaiian BBQ TEMPEH!
 This episode of #LunchBreakLIVE is filled with tasty summertime morsels of goodness cooked up by today’s chefs, Physicians Committee for Responsible Medicine’s Food For Life Instructors, Amy and Jeff Hagins, health and wellness lifestyle coaches.

 Amy and Jeff Hagins are the founders of PlantBased365.com, an online nutrition and culinary education business focused on helping people improve their health by making the shift to a plant-based lifestyle.
 The PlantBased365 philosophy is all about teaching people why they need to make the shift, and how to do it as opposed to just telling people what to do.
 Amy is a vegan chef, a yoga instructor, a certified life coach, and a health/nutrition coach.
 Jeff is an entrepreneur, consultant, business advisor, and health/nutrition coach.
-Both Jeff & Amy are certified Food For Life (FFL) instructors with the Physicians Committee for Responsible Medicine.
+Both Jeff and Amy are certified Food For Life (FFL) instructors with the Physicians Committee for Responsible Medicine.

 These two are pure magic in the kitchen.
 This is one of the most beautiful dishes I have seen made on #LunchBreakLIVE.
 It made me feel like I was in Hawaii enjoying lunch on a beach.
-They creatively used pineapples as bowls which added so much color to this dish.
+They creatively used pineapples as bowls, which added so much color to this dish.
 It was beautiful.
-The tempeh was cooked perfectly and the entire dish was bursting with flavor.
+The tempeh was cooked perfectly and the entire dish is bursting with flavor.
 I hope you choose to try this recipe at home.
 I am certain you won’t be disappointed.

 Hawaiian-Style BBQ Tempeh

 - 1 package tempeh